sveetch/cookiecutter-bireli/docs/project-frontend.rst

 Frontend assets are managed with `Webpack`_ and Django is aware of them through `django-webpack-loader`_ so you can load them from templates.

+Compiled CSS from Sass sources are not managed from Webpack since there is currently no Sass compiler that are properly usable.
+So these CSS files are just loaded as simple static files.

 Webdesign integration
 ---------------------